TomaszZiola/java-build-automaton/README.md

 * **Webhook Reception:** Fully integrated with the GitHub API to listen for `push` events.
 * **Dynamic Process Execution:** Securely runs system commands (`git`, `gradle`, `mvn`) from within the Java application using `ProcessBuilder`.
 * **Workspace Isolation:** Each project is built in its own dedicated working directory.
-* **Real-time Logging:** Captures and displays logs from the build process live in the application console.
+* **Real-time Logging:** Captures logs from the build process into memory and stores them with the build; streaming to console/UI is not yet implemented.
 * **Error Handling:** Detects build failures based on the process exit code.

 ---